CompAndSave/hugo-decap-ti/content/posts/best-healthy-and-portable-snacks-eating-well-summer.md

 ---
-title: "The Best Healthy and Portable Snacks for Eating Well This Summer"
+title: The Best Healthy and Portable Snacks for Eating Well This Summer
 date: 2017-06-20T13:00:31.000Z
+authors: Awanthi Vardaraj
 slug: best-healthy-and-portable-snacks-eating-well-summer
-description: "The Best Healthy and Portable Snacks for Eating Well This Summer"
 featured_image: /blog/images/archive/2017/06/banana-bread.jpg
-authors: Awanthi Vardaraj
+description: The Best Healthy and Portable Snacks for Eating Well This Summer
-tags: [healthy food,summer,Homemade]
+tags:
+  - healthy food
+  - summer
+  - Homemade
 ---
 Summer is here, which means that it is officially time for long road trips, picnics, and entire days spent lounging at the beach.
 Of course, that means that it's officially snack time.
 But not just any snacks – healthy and portable snacks that can go without refrigeration for hours in the summer heat.

 I know what you're going to say.
 It's probably something along the lines of how it isn't possible to do healthy and portable snacks that are also delicious and flavorful.
 You're going to tell me that healthy snacks typically spoil in the heat, or need so many additional ingredients that they will all end up weighing your backpack down like a ton of bricks.